gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 This is harder to dismiss.
 But it still has limits.

-Even granting radical epistemic humility — even granting that our standards of evidence are contingent — it does not follow that all claims are equally well-supported *by those standards.*
+Even granting radical epistemic humility, even granting that our standards of evidence are contingent, it does not follow that all claims are equally well-supported *by those standards.*

 Within any given epistemic framework, some claims are better supported than others.
-Evolution is better supported than creationism by the standards of empirical science — standards that have themselves been developed, refined, and tested over centuries of application.
+Evolution is better supported than creationism by the standards of empirical science, standards that have themselves been developed, refined, and tested over centuries of application.